 The surname Lucio was first found in Cremona a city in Lombardy, capital of the province of Cremona.
 Founded by the Romans in 218 it has a checkered history.
 Virgil studied here.
 The finest building is the cathedral in the Lombard Romanesque style.
 It was started in 1107.
 There are many frescos from the 16th century.
 It was Austrian in 1814, but became a part of Italy in 1859.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.
 The Lugo family had been recorded in Cremona from the 14th century.

 Early History of the Lucio family

-Another 386 words (28 lines of text) covering the years 1589 and 1853 are included under the topic Early Lucio History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lucio research.
+Another 119 words (8 lines of text) covering the years 1589 and 1853 are included under the topic Early Lucio History in all our PDF Extended History products and printed products wherever possible.